Meet the villain: Moondancer House

 Mom shot me a look that I withered beneath.

 “So do you have to go back to work now, or…?”
-I asked.
+I asked, the expectant question spilling clumsily out.

 Then she padded upstairs, giving me another hard look on the way.